Life at a B-school: A Study on Curriculum, Placement, & More at Altera Institute

 • In Term 4, students focus on behavioral learning, leadership, business strategy, entrepreneurship, and retention marketing.
 They complete a final capstone—a research project with practical business applications.
 By this stage, students have gone through the entire business cycle, from ideation to execution to optimization.

-Students participate in multiple sprints during the course of this program.
+Students participate in multiple sprints throughout this program.
 Each sprint is an intensive four to eight-hour bootcamp led by specialists from leading companies, and every sprint builds specific, immediately applicable skills.

-The pedagogy prioritizes application-first learning.
-Students spend more time solving problems than memorizing theories, with each module building on the last.
+Application-first learning is a priority in the pedagogy.
+Students can spend more time on problem-solving than on memorizing theory, with each module building on the previous one.
 The program also includes over 300 hours of career preparation, such as interview coaching, resume building, and one-on-one mentorship.

 The program is deliberately rigorous, and students manage competing deadlines and often ambiguous project briefs.
 Such rigor prepares students for the intensity of high-growth environments of brand managers, growth marketers, and product managers.